New readers: Please see our freebie starter guide.

 Showcase Cinemas – Bookworm Wednesday rewards your little one with free admission to a select children's film when they present a book report.
 Accompanying parents or guardians and children under six years of age receive free admission and do not need to submit a book report!

-SYNC – This free program offers free audiobooks each week to teens at least 13 years old.
-Two audiobooks are available each week through the Sora reading app now through August 2, 2023.
+SYNC – I hate to say that SYNC has officially ended after 14 year.
+This was a free program that offered audiobooks each week to teens at least 13 years old.
+Two audiobooks were available each week through the Sora reading app, but unfortunately they ended this program in 2024.

 TD Bank – We can't forget the classic offer by TD Bank!
-Kids in grades K-5 have from June 1 until Aug.
-31 to read 10 books.
-They'll be rewarded with cold, hard cash in the form of $10 added to their free savings account.
+For many years, kids in grades K-5 could read 10 books and get rewarded with cold, hard cash in the form of $10 added to their free savings account.
+The last time they ran this promo was in 2019 and then paused it during the 2020 covid summer.
+Sadly, it has yet to return, so I believe it has officially ended.

 I'm a nationally renowned freebie finder & sample vetter, which I never imagined I'd be doing while getting my Bachelor's Degree in History almost 20 years ago.
 In my spare time, I enjoy launching my own space program and disproving the Coriolis effect.